Noisy Interactive Quantum Communication: Results in Other Models

 \section{Results in Other Models}

-By adapting the results we have obtained in the shared entanglement model for an adversarial error model, we can obtain many other interesting results.
+By adapting the results in the shared entanglement model for an adversarial error model, we can obtain several other interesting results.
 We first complete our study of the shared entanglement model with results in a random error setting.
 We then consider the quantum model and obtain results for both adversarial and random error settings.
-We also present a result hinting at the fact that the standard forward quantum capacity of the quantum channels used might not be the quantity that is best suited for our interactive communication scenario.
-We also consider a variation on the shared entanglement model in which, along with the noisy classical communication, the shared entanglement is also noisy.
+We also prove that the standard forward quantum capacity of the quantum channels used does not characterize their communication capacity in the interactive communication scenario.
+Finally, we consider a variation on the shared entanglement model in which, along with the noisy classical communication, the shared entanglement is also noisy.